 Every night begins the same way.
 I arrange my pillows in hopes of striking on some magical combination.
 With 1 pillow under my head and 2 along each side of my body, I start to fluff my nest.
 At 5 feet 11 inches, I must look like Big Bird tucking himself in.
 It takes some strategic movements, but eventually, my head sinks into the dent in my orthopedic pillow, not unlike Dracula retiring at dawn.

 Once my head is in position, the real work begins.
-I am one of those people who needs to be covered from head to toe in order to fall asleep.
+I am 1 of those people who needs to be covered from head to toe in order to fall asleep.
 I literally leave a sliver of space just big enough for my breath to pass through.
 I have never measured this space, but I would bet I come within a centimeter of having it the same size every single night.
 (It takes many years to perfect that kind of obsession.)